 Have you ever wondered what might happen if the delicate connection between your brain and body broke?
 If you told your hand to move, and instead it jumped?
 If you told your feet to walk, and instead they danced?

 INNERVATE aims to answer all of these questions and more.
-An immersive audiovisual experience with accompanying short story, it is based on Liza’s own experience of living with and overcoming music triggered reflex epilepsy.
+An immersive audiovisual EP with accompanying short story, it is based on Liza’s own experience of living with and overcoming music triggered reflex epilepsy.
 INNERVATE can also be performed live.

 Visuals by Dan Tombs/Catalina Velasquez Gonzalez.

 INNERVATE’s abstract visuals have passed the Harding test and so meet broadcast standards for viewing by those with photosensitive epilepsy.

 Receiving this career-ending diagnosis as a classical clarinettist gave Liza the unexpected chance to learn to play again through improvisation.
 Working across genres from folk to free jazz they have collaborated with James Holden and The Memory Band amongst others.

 The creation of INNERVATE was funded by Help Musicians UK Fusion Fund.
 It features visuals from Dan Tombs (Jon Hopkins/Gold Panda) and graphic design from Catalina Velasquez-Gonzalez.